dodgerogers/nucleus-core-ruby/README.md

 ![Separating business logic from the framework](doc/images/readme.png)

 `Nucleus-Core` is a way to translate this into code.
-It prescribes that the framework handles requests and rendering responses, then business logic is everything else in-between.
+It prescribes that the framework handles requests and rendering responses, and business logic is everything else and has components to suite.

 ## Components